CRBroughton/htmx-attributes/README.md

 - Copy over the existing snippet examples, renaming the files with the language you wish to support (htmx-add-php.json as an example)
 - Make an entry in the `package.json` file for your language of choice.
-- Make an required adjustments to the snippets for your language.
+- Make any required adjustments to the snippets for your language.
 - Create a test file in the `tests` folder; This is purely for manual testing before you raise a PR.
 - Include an appropriate changeset for your modification before raising a PR.